 4. Diversify, diversify, diversify

-You can't believe that I waited this long to mention the best reason to stock a few mutual funds into your portfolio, can you?
+You can't believe I waited this long to mention the best reason to stock a few mutual funds into your portfolio, can you?
 A mutual fund investment creates a vested interest in a pocket of stocks.
 Instantly.
-As much as I love picking stocks, even low-priced stocks, if someone tells me that he has a few hundred bucks to invest in the market, I just wouldn't feel right singling out any particular stock.
+As much as I love picking stocks, even low-priced stocks, if someone tells me that he or she has a few hundred bucks to invest in the market, I just wouldn't feel right singling out any particular stock.
 That's because diversification is important.
-If you've been in the market long enough, you have probably seen some seemingly worthy companies wiped out completely.
+If you've been in the market long enough, you've probably seen some seemingly worthy companies wiped out completely.
 It's only natural.

 The feeling is mutual

 Have I convinced even the staunchest stock purist in the lot?
 Probably not.
-However, if you do touch bases with me in another 15 years, odds are that I will have even more mutual funds in my portfolio to talk about.
+However, if you do touch base with me in another 15 years, odds are that I will have even more mutual funds in my portfolio to talk about.
 It just makes too much sense.